ibm-messaging/mq-container/docs/building.md

 The procedure below is for building the 9.3 release, on `amd64`, `ppc64le` and `s390x` architectures.

 1. Create a `downloads` directory in the root of this repository
-2. Download MQ from [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/), selecting the correct 'Continuous Delivery for containers' eImage part number for your architecture: https://www.ibm.com/support/pages/downloading-ibm-mq-925-continuous-delivery
+2. Download MQ from [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/).
+Identify the correct 'Long Term Support Release for Containers' eImage part number for your architecture from the 9.3.0 LTS tab at https://www.ibm.com/support/pages/downloading-ibm-mq-930
 3. Ensure the `tar.gz` file is in the `downloads` directory
 4. Run `make build-advancedserver`